Note: My Web pages are best viewed with style sheets enabled. |

 Of course, anyone who pays taxes thinks he or she is paying too much.
 But are taxes in the United States really too high?
 Do lower taxes create a more robust economy?

-Here is a chart of the overall tax burden in 11 nations, showing the burden relative to each nation's economy.
+Here is a chart of the overall tax burden in the 34 nations in the Organization for Economic Cooperation and Development (OECD), showing the burden relative to each nation's economy.

 No. Compared with other industrialized nations, the U.S. does not have a high tax burden.